micheleg/dash-to-dock/README.md

 ```

 ## License
-Dash to Dock Gnome Shell extension is distributed under the terms of the GNU General Public License,
+Dash to Dock for Cosmic Gnome Shell extension is distributed under the terms of the GNU General Public License,
 version 2 or later.
 See the COPYING file for details.